 Erika Bolivar is a singer, and songwriter from Venezuela.
 She sings, and writes merengue, salsa, and reggaeton songs.
 She performs at Esquina Tequila, and with Kumbaya Sound.

 Vocalist, oud player, and composer Shelley Thomas blends Balkan, Arabic, Hindustani, Classical, Pop-Soul, and African music styles in her compositions, creating the emergence of a new genre: World Chamber Pop.
 With cinematic arrangements and inspired emotive power, she interlaces diverse threads of culture through a rhythmic, poignant examination into the human condition.
-Recognized for her attention to vocal detail, ornamentation, expressivity and pitch precision, her depth of study and sensitivity have allowed her a rare breadth of styles including folk, classical, traditional, and improvisational world vocal arts.
+Recognized for her attention to vocal detail, ornamentation, expression, and pitch precision, her depth of study and sensitivity have allowed her a rare breadth of styles including folk, classical, traditional, and improvisational world vocal arts.
 Her work pushes the boundaries of musical archetypes in a reverent, poetic, and progressive aesthetic.
-For fifteen years, she has performed songs in over fifteen languages with disarming fluidity and authenticity, syncretizing methods absorbed from different world musics which she has studied extensively.
+For fifteen years, she has performed songs in over fifteen languages with disarming fluidity and authenticity, synthesizing methods absorbed from different world musics which she has studied extensively.
 She has taught workshops, recorded, performed and toured internationally with world-class artists including Yo-Yo Ma and the Silkroad Ensemble, The Knights, Kronos Quartet, Simon Shaheen, Hassan Hakmoun, Bassam Saba and the New York Arabic Orchestra, Bulgarian Voices Trio, Brooklyn Raga Massive, AlSarah & the Nubatones, Yael Deckelbaum, Adam Maalouf, Jebebara Unity Drum, Innov Gnawa, Mayssa Karaa, and the Brooklyn Youth Chorus.
 She has performed at venues and festivals such as the Moscow Conservatory, Lincoln Center Out of Doors, Massachusetts Institute of Technology, Pioneer Works, National Sawdust, St. Ann’s Warehouse, Vancouver Island Music Festival, and Abu Dhabi Festival at Emirates Palace.
-Highlights include feature on Yo-Yo Ma and the Silkroad Ensemble’s GRAMMY-Winning album, Sing Me Home, with vocal ensemble Black Sea Hotel (Best World Music Album – 2017); Sweden and East Coast tours; interview on MJ Dorian’s Creative Codex Podcast; and soundscape vocals for Panorama Festival’s 360 ARK Dome.
+Highlights include a feature on Yo-Yo Ma and the Silkroad Ensemble’s GRAMMY-Winning album, Sing Me Home, with vocal ensemble Black Sea Hotel (Best World Music Album – 2017); Sweden and East Coast tours; interview on MJ Dorian’s Creative Codex Podcast; and soundscape vocals for Panorama Festival’s 360 ARK Dome.
 Performances include the Mediterranean Jazz Fest, Rockwood Music Hall, Brooklyn Maqam Hang, Toronto’s Drom Taberna and Small World Music Center, The Sonic Jungle, Ecstatic Dance NYC, Alex Grey’s COSM (Chapel of Sacred Mirrors), ARTERY showcase, Ragas Live Festival, Lund Choral Festival, Stallet Stockholm, Santa Fe’s San Miguel Mission, BRIC, Le Poisson Rouge, Jalopy, SoFar Sounds, Alwan for the Arts, Yale Repertory Theater, Havana World Music Festival, Mexico’s Cumbre Tajin Festival, Rural Route Film Festival, Prototype Festival, Chicago’s Old Town School of Folk Music, and Fete de la Musique Beirut.
-Shelley released her debut a cappella album of Bulgarian songs, titled Joy, in 2016.
+Shelley released her debut acappella album of Bulgarian songs, titled Joy, in 2016.
 A graduate of California Institute of the Arts (2008 – B.F.A.
-World Music Performance), she has taught with the Canada’s FolkCamp, One World Brooklyn Kids Chorus, MUSE Academy, Music To Your Home and Gowanus Music Club in addition to private coaching.
-She has attended Artist Residencies at Canada’s BANFF Centre (Persian & Eastern Traditions Program) and Vermont’s Avaloch Farm Music Institute.
+World Music Performance), she taught with the Canada’s FolkCamp, One World Brooklyn Kids Chorus, MUSE Academy, Music To Your Home, and Gowanus Music Club in addition to private coaching.
+She attended Artist Residencies at Canada’s BANFF Centre (Persian & Eastern Traditions Program) and Vermont’s Avaloch Farm Music Institute.
 She was a recipient of the Alliance for California Traditional Arts’ Traditional Arts Development Grant.
-Upcoming projects include the January 2020 release of her first single + video, “Cancer Moon” for ten-piece microtonal orchestral ensemble; preparation for recording her full album Mirror; and collaborations with BAE Collective and electronic producer Husks.
+Current projects include the January 2020 release of her first single, and video, “Cancer Moon” for a ten-piece microtonal orchestral ensemble; preparation for recording her full album Mirror; and collaborations with BAE Collective, and electronic producer Husks.
 She lives in Brooklyn, NY.